RCOSDP/weko/docs/developersguide/invenio-modules.rst

 Module naming conventions
 -------------------------

-Invenio modules are standalone independent components that implement some functionality used by the rest of the Invenio ecosystem.
+WEKO3 modules are standalone independent components that implement some functionality used by the rest of the WEKO3 ecosystem.
 The modules provide API to other modules and use API of other modules.

 A module is usually called: